 Argon is introduced into the knockout and fuel canisters at an initial pressure of 3 psig.
-The argon pressure is then raised, using V002A or V002B (PCV-1A or PCV-1B), until gas bubbles are visible in the sight glass FG-5A or FG-5B, at approximately 10 psig.
-These bubbles indicate the canister is dewatered to the extent possible.
+The argon pressure is then raised, using V002A or V002B (PCV-1A or PCV-1B), until gas bubbles are visible in the sight glass FG-5A or FG-5B, at approximately 20 psig.
+These bubbles, along with a steady flow of argon through FI-3A/B, indicate the canister is dewatered to the extent possible.
 The knockout and fuel canisters do not have restrictions on the rate the pressure is increased during dewatering.